 If you’re over 65 or suffer from upper-respiratory illness, you’re at an increased risk.
 Flu-related complications send more than 200,000 people in the United States to the hospital each year!
 In the 2018–2019 flu season, 42.9 million people got sick.
 Of those, 647,000 people were hospitalized as a result, and 61,200 died.

-According to a 2019 study co-authored by the CDC, 90 percent of flu-related hospitalizations occurred in people over the age of 65.
+According to a 2019 study co-authored by the CDC, 90 percent of people hospitalized by flu-related sickness were over 65.

-- Flu shots lessen the severity of symptoms if you become infected — meaning you’re less likely to be hospitalized.
+Flu shots lessen the severity of symptoms if you become infected — meaning you’re less likely to be hospitalized.

 There are several versions of the flu vaccine.
 The standard flu vaccine is administered via a needle and usually contains three to four dead or inactive strains of the flu.
 Which strains depend on research: every year researchers identify strains they believe will be most prevalent for that year’s flu season.